ricpelo/pro/source/programacion-funcional-i.md

   25 if 3 > 2 else 17
   ```

-  evalúa a `25`.
+  evalúa a !PYTHON(25).

 ---

-- El operador ternario, así como los operadores lógicos `and` y `or`, se
+- El operador ternario, así como los operadores lógicos !PYTHON(and) y
-  evalúan siguiendo una estrategia según la cual **no siempre se evalúan todos
+  !PYTHON(or), se evalúan siguiendo una estrategia según la cual **no siempre
-  sus operandos**.
+  se evalúan todos sus operandos**.

 - La expresión condicional: